 The Measure A ballot identified funding for increased bus, rail, and paratransit services.
 In October 2014, the VTA Board of Directors adopted the Valley Transportation Plan (VTP) 2040; VTP 2040 is VTA's 25-year countywide long-range multimodal transportation plan.
-As part of the Adopted Biennial Budget, the Board of Directors allocated 20.75% of VTA Transit operating costs to the Measure A Program to provide operating assistance to VTA related to increased bus, rail and paratransit services.
-The allocation percentage is the basis for determining the amount of actual 2000 Measure A Sales Tax revenues that were used by VTA Transit for operating activities.
+As part of the Adopted FY20/21 Biennial Budget, the Board of Directors allocated 20.75% of VTA Transit operating costs to the Measure A Program to provide operating assistance to VTA related to increased bus, rail and paratransit services.
+The allocation percentage is the basis for determining the amount of actual 2000 Measure A Sales Tax revenues that were used by the VTA Transit Fund for operating activities.